 Our Curriculum Intent

 Our school provides a broad and balanced curriculum which challenges learners, encourages curiosity and inspires lifelong learning.
-We intend to be active in our efforts to ensure our children are provided with opportunities and means to reach out beyond our community to understand their role as global citizens who have an awareness of wider, global issues.
+We are active in our efforts to ensure our children are provided with opportunities and means to reach out beyond our community to understand their role as global citizens who have an awareness of wider, global issues.

 We celebrate our children as individuals and help them to recognise their own successes and talents and how they contribute to the wider ethos of the school.
 Our curriculum evolves reflecting how well we know our children and our implementation strategies are pertinently tailored to their needs; underpinned by secure foundation of reading, oracy and mathematical fluency.
 We intend for our curriculum to prepare our children to live successfully in an ever-changing modern society.